 A collaboration between ICST and the Immersive Arts Space at ZHdK

-The Immersive Arts Space (IASpace) provides a platform for exploring the artistic potential of state-of-the-art technologies in architectural design, virtual and augmented reality.
+The Immersive Arts Space (IASpace) provides a platform for exploring the artistic potential of state-of-the-art technologies in movement analysis, virtual, augmented and mixed reality.
 IASpace combines skills and contributions from a multitude of creative practices present at ZHdK including film, computer music, dance, theater, interaction design, and game design.
 IA Space provides support and facilities for conducting research projects, realizing artistic productions, and providing educational activities.

-Residents will be given access to and support in the use of the technical infrastructure of the IA Space.
-This includes a large-scale motion capture system, a multichannel surround audio system and a spatial multi-projector system.
-If needed, residents can use tools and concepts specifically designed at ICST for spatial-audio computational design.
+The invited artist(s) will be provided with access to and support in the use of the technical infrastructure of the IASpace.
+This includes a large-scale motion capture system, a multichannel surround audio system, and a spatial multi-projector system.

 Candidates will submit a conceptual idea to be realized in the course of the residency.
-A selective portfolio will document an artistic practice linking sound and form in relation to the above-mentioned technologies.
+A selective portfolio will document an artistic practice in generative art.